 The following tools may be useful but you may also wish to create your own resources locally, so these tools are not the only way you can implement the care bundle.

-- NSAIDs safety message till prompts (5)

-- NSAID stickers (240)

-- NSAIDs Safety Information cards (150)

-- Medicine Sick Day Rules cards (50)

-- Medicine Sick Day Rules patient leaflet (10)

-- Medicine Sick Day Rules professional leaflet (5)
+- NSAIDs safety message dispensing prompts (5) - NSAID stickers (240) - NSAIDs Safety Information cards (150) - Medicine Sick Day Rules cards (50) - Medicine Sick Day Rules patient leaflet (10) - Medicine Sick Day Rules professional leaflet (5).

-- A Reorder Form for additional resources completed form to be submitted to Healthcare Improvement Scotland by 15 June 2018.

 NSAIDs care bundle